techlore/go-incognito/Scripts/Section 2/4_ Erasing Your Online Identity.md

 Equifax suffer from this leak, but they profited from it through services like Lifelock.
 URGHH

-**Albine is a service shown in the lesson to automatically remove your information from people-searching websites.
-Please be aware this is NOT the only product that offers this service.
-For example, https://www.privacyduck.com offers this functionality as well.**

-[Queue Outro Promos]

 That’s going to wrap up erasing your online identity.
 It’s very difficult to cover everything in one lesson, but that covered JUST about everything.
 The rest will come later when we retouch on this subject more in-depth.
 Hopefully if you followed a lot of these steps, you’ll get the feeling of digital control, maybe for the first time in your life!
 And this is just the beginning!
 I hope you enjoyed this lesson and thank you for watching.

+## Changes
+***Albine is a service shown in the lesson to automatically remove your information from people-searching websites.
+Please be aware this is NOT the only product that offers this service.
+For example, https://www.privacyduck.com offers this functionality as well.***